 Center for Global Health

-Immerse yourself in health-focused internships and research experiences.
-Earlham offers you incredible opportunities to participate in high-level research as part of the undergraduate experience.
-Students regularly collaborate with Earlham professors and take part summer opportunities major research institutions.
+Earlham offers you enriching funded opportunities in world-class research as an undergraduate.
+Students regularly collaborate with Earlham professors and take part in summer opportunities at major research institutions.